Optimal Local Simulations of a Quantum Singlet

-\paragraph{Discussion. } In this work we have numerically established the nature of the optimal lawn shapes across all $0\leq\theta\leq\pi$ for both the complementary (one-lawn) and the independent (two-lawn) setups.
+\paragraph{Discussion. } We have numerically established the nature of the optimal lawn shapes across all $0\leq\theta\leq\pi$ for both the complementary (one-lawn) and the independent (two-lawn) setups.
 We reproduced the analytical results that hemispherical lawns are not optimal, unless $\theta=\pi/q$ for integer $q$ in the one-lawn setup, and even integer $q$ in the two-lawn setup, respectively.
 In these special cases, hemispherical lawns are indeed optimal, but there are also significantly different cogwheel shapes with very similar probability.
-For generic $\theta$ below approximately $0.41\pi$ optimal configurations are cogwheels for both setups; the symmetry of the independent lawn setup implies the same is true there for $\theta$ above approximately $0.59\pi$.
-We also identified various types of optimal shapes for other angles.
+For generic $\theta\lesssim0.41\pi$ optimal configurations are cogwheels for both setups; the symmetry of the independent lawn setup implies the same is true there for $\theta\gtrsim0.59\pi$.
+We also identified optimal shapes for other angles.